heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints:access [DATABASE]`

-list all accounts for your Trusted VPC Endpoint's whitelist
+list all accounts for your privatelink endpoint's whitelist

 ```
 USAGE